tax appeal

 These factors play a pivotal role in determining a property’s market value.
 This value is determined based on current market conditions and the prices of similar properties in the area, reflecting what the property would likely sell for under normal circumstances.

 How does Property Valuation Services (PVS) help in accurate assessment?
-Holding the esteemed MAI designation from the Appraisal Institute

 Our team of nearly 100 dedicated professionals, led by an experienced property tax professional holding the esteemed Member of the Appraisal Institute (MAI) designation, assists in: